bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 BTC class accepts the following parameters:

- - rpc_url - url of bitcart daemon to connect to
+ - rpc_url - url of BitcartCC daemon to connect to
- - rpc_user - user to login into your bitcart daemon
+ - rpc_user - user to login into your BitcartCC daemon
- - rpc_pass - password to login into your bitcart daemon
+ - rpc_pass - password to login into your BitcartCC daemon
  - xpub - actually it is not just xpub, it can be x/y/z pub/prv, almost anything.
 Electrum seed can be used too.
  - session - completely optional, pass your precreated requests.Session(only if you need to customize something in default session)

-After intializing coin, you can start using it. bitcart SDK coins' main methods are fully documented(often with examples) Those are highlevel methods.
+After intializing coin, you can start using it.
+BitcartCC SDK coins' main methods are fully documented(often with examples) Those are highlevel methods.
-If you see something missing, open issue at [Bitcart SDK repository](https://github.com/MrNaif2018/bitcart-sdk) If you need to use electrum's RPC methods, call them via btc.server(a wrapper around it), like:
+If you see something missing, open issue at [BitcartCC SDK repository](https://github.com/MrNaif2018/bitcart-sdk) If you need to use electrum's RPC methods, call them via btc.server(a wrapper around it), like:

 `btc.server.validateaddress()`